yu-lab-vt/FOCUS-3D/MENU_REFERENCE.md

 - Prefer Zarr for label loading, empty-label creation, curation, and saving.
 - Keep only the required image and label layers visible when interactive rendering becomes slow.
-- Use a larger inference stride to reduce overlap and runtime, recognizing that this may reduce boundary redundancy.
-- Increase batch size only after checking available GPU memory.
-- Save curated labels before starting a separate analysis or patch-curation session.